edx/edx-arch-experiments/docs/index.rst

 edx-arch-experiments
 ====================

-A plugin to include applications under development by the architecture team at edx
+A plugin to include applications under development by the architecture team at 2U/edX.

 Contents: